hcoco1/hcoco1.github.io/_posts/2024-02-03-ivan-pitch.md

 I am eager to apply my skills in a professional setting.
 I am particularly excited about the opportunities to learn and grow in web development and cybersecurity, which fills me with optimism about my potential in these fields.

+#### Version III

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nILBsKF3_oo?si=tI0GZAcfAXr1gA3s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+##### Transcript

+Hi, I’m Ivan Arias, a recent graduate of an immersive Cybersecurity and Web Development program.
+Before transitioning into this field, I spent over 10 years as a Geological Engineer, specializing in locating and evaluating oil and gas reserves and problem-solving in high-pressure, complex environments.

+My shift into cybersecurity and web development is driven by a deep passion for technology and the growing need to protect information and systems.
+I’ve found that my critical thinking and problem-solving skills, honed during my engineering career, are ideally suited to tackling the complex challenges of cybersecurity.
+I excel in collaborating with diverse teams, where I believe varied perspectives lead to innovative solutions.

+My strengths include analytical thinking, creative problem-solving, attention to detail, and an ability to adapt to new challenges and consistently deliver high-quality work under tight deadlines.
+I’m currently exploring opportunities as a Cybersecurity Analyst or Web Developer, where I can apply my technical skills to build robust security systems that safeguard organizations from cyber threats while expanding my expertise in the field.

 ### Web Development + Cybersecurity + AWS + DevOps